-The idea that the Universe will send an omen or sign to confirm every decision leads to decision paralysis.
+Some believe the Universe must send an omen or sign to confirm every decision leads to decision paralysis.
 Waiting for a divine sign leads to many disappointments.
 That’s because the Universe doesn’t care whether you buy broccoli or green beans.
 They either don’t get the omen or interpret it wrong.

 To be sure, synchronicities and omens occur.
 However, more often than not, life’s decisions are in our hands.
 How can we gain “lessons of wisdom“ if we don’t make our own decisions?
 So, if you don’t get a sign for an important decision.
 Perhaps it’s a sign the Universe wants you to decide.
 The more significant findings, the more experience you gain.
 Believe it or not, your life is less stressful when you take responsibility for your own choices.

 Overcoming “decision paralysis” requires the courage to take calculated risks.
 However, don’t confuse risky behavior with calculated risks.
 Learn the difference.
 We should avoid unnecessary or unreasonable risks.
 The study of logical reasoning and related tools will help discern the distinction.
 The stepping stones of logic will make your decisions more accurate.

 At our core, we are essentially choice makers.
 Deciding and choices involve a risk assessment.
 Learn how to estimate probabilities from possibilities.
 Again, the study of logical reasoning is key to this ability.
 Live boldly, but not stupidly.
 Remember, you are human, and you will make mistakes.
 However, learn from your mistakes.
 Learn the lesson and choose more wisely.
 It is one of those experiences of life that repeats infinitely.

 The benefit here is twofold.
 If your risk works out, you win.
 If you lose, you learn a valuable lesson to help you next time.